Daniel Milstein: Career

 Milstein was a friend and interpreter of Pavel Datsyuk before becoming his agent and managed negotiations for Datsyuk’s retirement from the NHL.
 After that, Milstein became the agent for several other Russian NHL players.
 In December 2016, Milstein (as Gold Star Sports Management) stepped in during Artemi Panarin’s contract negotiation with the Chicago Blackhawks.
 The Blackhawks and Panarin agreed to a two-year extension worth $12 million; Panarin was later traded to the Columbus Blue Jackets.
 Danis Zaripov was represented by Milstein in negotiations with the NHL after being banned by the IIHF.
 Zaripov was declared eligible to play in September 2017.

-Milstein represents several other Russian players including Nikita Zaitsev, Nikita Zadorov, Alexey Marchenko, Andrei Mironov, Vladislav Namestnikov, Ilya Mikheyev, Mikhail Sergachev, Klim Kostin and Nikita Kucherov.
+Milstein represents several other Russian players including Ivan Demidov, Nikita Zaitsev, Nikita Zadorov, Alexey Marchenko, Andrei Mironov, Vladislav Namestnikov, Ilya Mikheyev, Mikhail Sergachev, and Klim Kostin.
 His Hockey clientele also includes Vezina Trophy winner Andrei Vasilevskiy of the Tampa Bay Lightning and Hart Trophy winner and Tampa Bay teammate Nikita Kucherov both of whom signed eight-year contract extensions for $76 million each.